 - WebWork: problem sets will be assigned weekly.
 In order for your grades to be recorded properly, you have to access problem sets through Canvas.
 To allow for minor illnesses, technical difficulties with WebWork, etc.), the WebWork part of your grade will be 110% of your total WebWork score, so that you can miss up to 10% of WebWork and still get full credit.
-(If this is more than 30 points, your WebWork score will be 30.) - Additional WebWork practice: From time to time, WebWork will also be used for prerequisite review questions, additional practice problems, etc. These are for your own practice and will not be graded.
-To distinguish them from the required for credit assignments, the additional practice sets will be labelled AP1, AP2, ..., and the required homework sets will be labelled HW1, HW2,

-- Longform homework assignments will be assigned biweekly (so that there should be 6 such assignments in total).
+(If this is more than 30 points, your WebWork score will be 30.) - Additional WebWork practice: From time to time, WebWork may also be used for prerequisite review questions, additional practice problems, etc. These are for your own practice and will not be graded.
+To distinguish them from the required for credit assignments, the additional practice sets will be labelled AP1, AP2, ..., and the required homework sets will be labelled HW1, HW2, - Longform homework assignments will be assigned biweekly (so that there should be 6 such assignments in total).
 Each assignment will be posted at least a week in advance.
 Your solutions are to be uploaded to Canvas and will be graded online.
 Late assignments will not be accepted.
 To allow for minor illnesses and other emergencies, the lowest Longform score will be dropped with no questions asked. - The final examination will be held in April.
 The date of the final examination will be announced by the Registar later in the term.
-The final exam will be open-book.
-The length and difficulty level of the exam will be about the same as is customary in this course, so that you should be able to complete it in the 2.5 hour period assigned by the Registar.
-However, I plan to extend the exam writing period to 24 hours, to allow for issues such as time zone conflicts and internet connectivity problems. - Engagement surveys: twice during the semester, tentatively in early February and again in March, I will ask you to describe your engagement in the course.
+Depending on the Covid situation and UBC policies, the final exam will be either in-person or online.
+Attendance is mandatory, so you should not make any travel plans before the exam date is announced. - Engagement surveys: twice during the semester, tentatively in early February and again in March, I will ask you to describe your engagement in the course.
 I will use the results to finetune the course structure, and will follow up with you as needed.
 These will be worth 5% of your grade, with 2.5% given for participation in each survey (regardless of your answers).